BetaDv/EASY-DB/README.md

 # EASY DB
-## 1.0.3
+## 1.0.4
-A free and Easy to Use DATABASE NPM package.
+A free Easy to Use DATABASE NPM package.

 ### Features:
 - JSON Database and (or) Encrypted Database